tsorelle/Peanut2025/notes/cms-requirements.md

 ## Peanut paths
 ViewModels use a convention to referece files and resources loaded in the init() function and elsewhere.
-These files are loaded using application.loadResources, application.registerComponent and other load funtions.
+These files are loaded using application.loadResources, application.registerComponent PeanutLoader.loadViewModel and other load funtions.
 See KnockoutHelper.ts in core.<br>
 E.g.<br>
 ````typescript
 application.loadResources(